growdigital/gardenwild.org.uk/content/homepage/activities.md

 * [Wild Angelica (Angelica sylvestris)](https://www.gardenwild.org.uk/althaea-officinalis/)
 * [Bugle (Ajuga reptans)](https://www.gardenwild.org.uk/angelica-sylvestris/)

-All images Creative Commons from Wikimedia Commons
+All images Creative Commons from Wikimedia Commons.
+You may need to refresh the page on the initial page load.